KyoriPowered/adventure-docs/source/minimessage.rst

 Start tags are mandatory (obviously), end tags aren't.
 ``<yellow>Hello <blue>World<yellow>!`` and ``<yellow>Hello <blue>World</blue>!`` and even ``<yellow>Hello </yellow><blue>World</blue><yellow>!</yellow>`` all do the same.

+All tag names are case-insensitive to reduce the possibility for conflict, but we recommend keeping all tag names lowercase (or at the very least, being consistent).

 Some tags have inner tags.
 Those look like this: ``<tag:inner>stuff</tag>``.
 For example: ``<hover:show_text:"<red>test:TEST">TEST`` or ``<click:run_command:test>TEST``
 As you can see, those sometimes contain components, sometimes just strings.
 Refer to the detailed docs below.